Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Introduction

 Despite this intense research following up on ADAPT-VQE, and the state of the art improving dramatically since the first paper \cite{Grimsley_2019}, it is still not understood how close we are to a demonstration on near-term hardware that can rival classical simulation.
 In fact, there is significant skepticism from the community that pre-fault tolerant quantum algorithms can ever demonstrate quantum advantage.
 One of the often-cited concerns is the large number of measurements associated with VQEs.

 Here, we take a key step in addressing this question by introducing an improved operator pool, which we term coupled exchange operator (CEO) pool, and merging this with recent progress in decreasing the measurement costs and improving the hardware efficiency of the adaptive ansatz construction.
-We show that this novel variant of ADAPT-VQE combines frugal measurement costs with shallow ans\"atze.
+We show that this novel variant of ADAPT-VQE, labeled CEO-ADAPT-VQE*, combines frugal measurement costs with shallow ans\"atze.
 We use this to gauge the evolution of ADAPT-VQE since its inception.
+Our simulations for a range of molecules show that our present version outperforms all previous ones, and the gate counts are reduced dramatically as compared to the original ADAPT-VQE.
+Further, the measurement costs incurred by our algorithm are five orders of magnitude lower than those incurred by static ans\"atze with comparable CNOT counts.
+These improvements bring us closer to the goal of demonstrating practical quantum advantage.

-Our simulations for a range of molecules show that our present version outperforms all previous ones.
-The CNOT count, CNOT depth and measurement costs are reduced dramatically---to 13-27\%, 4-8\% and 0.4-2\%, respectively, as compared to the original ADAPT-VQE algorithm.
+Table~\ref{tab:resource_analysis} showcases the evolution of ADAPT-VQE to date by comparing our novel algorithm with GSD-ADAPT-VQE for LiH (12 qubits), H$_6$ (12 qubits) and BeH$_2$ (14 qubits).
+As proposed in the original formulation of ADAPT-VQE, the latter uses a fermionic pool, consisting of generalized single and double (GSD) excitations.
+The table presents the CNOT count, CNOT depth and measurement costs (estimated as the total number of noiseless energy evaluations, which constitutes a lower bound) of the algorithms at the first iteration where they reach chemical accuracy.
+We observe that CEO-ADAPT-VQE* reduces these costs dramatically---to 12-27\%, 4-8\% and 0.4-2\%, respectively, as compared to the original ADAPT-VQE algorithm.
 These reductions bring us closer to the goal of demonstrating practical quantum advantage.